alexbeeken/alexlearns/src/pages/posts/2018-05-23---Journey-2/index.md

 category: "Study"
 tags:
   - "Study"
-description: "How do you plan out a self paced curriculum?"
+description: "How long will this take?"
 ---

 ## The Time Frame